 One of the most important sections to complete is the About area and the story.
 Both sections are indexed by Google and will show up in Google searches.
 Make sure you use keywords for your business here and that you include a link to your website in these areas as well as in the website field.

 We’re going to follow this up with your video section.

 As you have seen if you’ve been using Facebook, there are large numbers of videos in your newsfeed.
 Facebook is encouraging people to make videos and use Facebook to show them to their friends.
 Facebook has also made it easier for advertisers to use videos in their posts and ads, as well as to gather them into one area on their page.

-Once you have all of this information set up, you’re done with this area for a while.
-You may want to review what’s here every month or two, but other than changing your cover photo and About video when seasons change or when you are changing promotions, you should be done with this setup.
+Once you have these sections set up, you’re done with this area.
+You may want to review the information every month or two to make sure it’s current, but other than changing your cover photo and About video when seasons change or when you are changing promotions, you should be done with this setup.

 Now you need to look at what you’re going to post.

 Yes, even if you’re using Facebook primarily to advertise, you need to post to your page at least three times a week.